 We partnered with a local company called Bintang Komodo Tours, who provided our family with a Komodo island tour.
 It was the ultimate once in a lifetime experience!
 We had a chance to learn all about Komodo dragons.
 And we even did some Komodo snorkeling to see the animals that live in the waters surrounding the island.
 It was the perfect educational experience for a traveling family!

 Komodo Island may not be your first thought when you think of family vacation.
 It’s certainly no Disney resort or holiday cruise.
 But for the animal lovers in your family, it’s absolutely worth doing a Komodo island trip.
+And once you go, I’m sure you’ll agree that it’s one of the best places to visit in Indonesia!

 This post may contain affiliate links.
 That means I may receive a small commission if you click on the link and purchase something.
 But don’t worry, this will not result in any extra costs to you.